lee-joanne/rageit/README.md

 - In the post_detailed_view.html page, I was trying to create an if else statement to display a paragraph to the user if there are no comments posted on the post.
 I wanted the paragraph to say "it's lonely here" if there are no comments, and to show the comments if there are comments.
 I was not able to get the if else statement correct, as it kept stating that there were no comments.
 After speaking with my mentor, it turned out that I have incorrectly formatted my if else statement.
 He guided me through the correct syntax and now my if else statement correctly shows the comments if there are comments and the paragraph message if there are none.

 - A big bug I ran into was trying to show the revised date of the post ONLY if a revision was made.
 In post_detailed_view.html, I wanted the post creation date to show up.
 If the user did NOT make an edit, I ONLY wanted the creation date to show.
 If the user made an edit, THEN it would show that the post was edited.
-I tried to create a if_revised function in views.py to check to see if creation date does not match revised date, for it to prove true that the post was indeed revised.
+I tried to create a if_revised function in views.py to check to see if creation date does not match revised date, for it to return true if the post was indeed revised.
 However, in the html page, it would always show the revised dates, regardless if it was revised or not.
 I talked to Tutor Support, and it turns out that revised date and created date are in milliseconds so it will always show that they do not equal.
 I asked my mentor for support and he suggested to use a timedelta to check the difference between created date and revised date.
 Using timedelta to 1 second, I managed to get this feature added successfully.

 - When deploying, I was running into failed deploy errors on Heroku.
 It turns out that I had downloaded crispy-forms and had it in my installed apps in settings.py, but actually have never used crispy-forms anywhere.
 I ended up having to uninstall crispy-forms and remove it from installed apps and the deployment worked successfully.